-On past Valentine’s Days we have looked at the difficulty evolution has in explaining sexual reproduction.
-This year, we look at the problem love presents to the theory of evolution
+On past Valentine’s Days we have looked at the difficulty evolutionists have in explaining sexual reproduction.
+This year, we look at the problem love presents to the theory of evolution.

 Evolutionists might be painting themselves into a corner.
 In recent years, their argument has followed this outline:

 This means that science must be able to explain such things as the origin of life, the origin of sex, and the origin of love, without resorting to a supernatural explanation.
 Attempts to do this have failed miserably.
 The evolutionists’ excuse for this failure is that these are difficult problems, and the natural explanation hasn’t been discovered yet; but given enough time, (they believe) a natural explanation will be found.
 In the words of Judge Jones (who wrote the decision against the Dover school board),

 Expert testimony revealed that just because scientists cannot explain today how biological systems evolved does not mean that they cannot, and will not, be able to explain them tomorrow.
 1

 Wishful thinking isn’t science.
 As time drags on, this fable becomes less compelling.